 Long term goals

-Long term financial goals are goals that you want to accomplish within the next 5-10 years.
-For instance, when my husband and I started our journey to becoming debt free, we had a goal to pay off all our debt (except our house) within 5 years.
+Long term financial goals are goals that you want to accomplish within the next few years.
+For instance, when we started our journey to becoming debt free, we had a goal to pay off all our debt (except our house) within 5 years.
 We knew that yes, our income level might change and that we would also increase our childcare costs when we had a second baby.
 We knew that becoming debt free within that time period would not be easy and that we would have to sacrifice, but we were able to determine that it indeed was possible.
-Thankfully, we beat that deadline by 5 months!
+Thankfully, we beat that deadline by 6 months!
 What do you want to accomplish financially within these next years?
 Do you want to save for a downpayment on a home or pay off your home altogether?
 If so, write it out!
 Try to be as specific as possible and don’t forget to give yourself a deadline!
 It’s totally okay if life happens and you have to push that deadline back some, but having a deadline makes your goal specific!

 Far long term goals

 Far long term goals refer to goals in the next 10+ years.
 As a married couple in our 30s, my husband and I have an idea of how much we want to have saved for retirement within the next 25-30 years.
 Far long term goals are more difficult to calculate for but can be done.
-If you’re ready to start writing out and keeping track of your financial goals, then check out my Etsy shop where you can download a Financial Goals worksheet!
-You can also purchase the entire Budget Binder Bundle to help keep you organized and stress less about finances!
+If you’re ready to start writing out and keeping track of your financial goals, then you’d love my Budget Binder Bundle.
+Not only does it give you a place to write out all your goals, but it also helps you keep your finances organized and in one place!